wconrad/ftpd/README.md

 github.
 You'll find a properly rendered version
 [on rubydoc.info](http://rubydoc.info/gems/ftpd)

+## The state of this library

+Ftpd has been used for many years to test FTP clients, and is stable and reliable for that purpose.
+However, it was not originally intended to be part of a publically accessible FTP server.
+I would be cautious in using it in an untrusted environment due to the probability that it contains critical flaws (or even security vulnarabilities) that have not been discovered in its use as a test harness.

+In this 0.X.X release, the API is changing at last a little with almost every release.
+If you need to keep those changes from impacting you (or at least want to let many of them build up before you have to deal with them), then lock your Gemfile down to a minor release (e.g. :version => '~> 0.5.0').

 ## HELLO WORLD

 This is examples/hello_world.rb, a bare minimum FTP server.
 It allows